 Historic Fire Tower, Educational Exhibits, And Trails

 Smith Mountain is the tallest elevation on Lake Martin’s shoreline and once served as the district office of the Alabama Forestry Commission.
 Atop the jagged peak is a historic 90 foot fire lookout tower.
 Completed in 1939, it was the central tower of a six-tower fire protection network.
-In addition to the tower, boys from the Civilian Conservation Corp built a ranger station, cistern, shop building, map tables, picnic area and other amenities.
+In addition to the tower, the Civilian Conservation Corp built a ranger station, cistern, shop building, map tables, picnic area and other amenities.
 Signature rockwork of the Civilian Conservation Corp is still visible.
 Abandoned by the Forestry Commission in 1980, Smith Mountain became a dumping ground and the tower fell into disrepair.
 In 2010, CRATA obtained title to Smith Mountain and thanks to numerous donors contributing money, materials, and volunteer labor, the tower was restored to a stronger and safer condition than when it was new.
 The cabin of the tower arguably offers the most spectacular panoramic view in Alabama with clear waters of Lake Martin below and mountains of Talladega National Forest visible to the North.
 In 2018, CRATA completed another major project on Smith Mountain.
 A series of kiosk mounted displays, wayside exhibits, and tower mounted signage describe the natural and cultural history of the area, offering visitors an educational experience in an inspiring outdoor setting.

 Part preserve, part playground.
 Russell Lands has set aside several thousand acres throughout its property at Lake Martin as a working forest known as the Russell Forest.
 Russell Forest will ensure that future generations of Lake Martin residents and visitors may personally experience the woodlands along with the flora and fauna it supports.
 It provides spectacular hiking, biking & equestrian recreation and serves as a center stage for their certified Naturalist.